a-taherkhani/AdaBoost_CNN/README.md

 -The variable ‘n_estimators’ before ‘Ada_CNN’ has been set to 10.
 It determines the number of estimators in the AdaBoost-CNN.

 -The variable ‘epoch’ sets the number of training epochs of a CNN estimator in the AdaBoost-CNN.

+# Requirment

+This code is tested on Python 3.5.4 |Continuum Analytics, Inc.| (default, Aug 14 2017, 13:41:13) [MSC v.1900 64 bit (AMD64)].
+It impalement CNN by Keras Using TensorFlow backend.